 Dear Garden Member,

 It’s not often you hear the words “Double Your Investment” but that is exactly what a generous donor is offering you as a member of Norfolk Botanical Garden.
-Educating children about the natural world is important and that is why our donor is pledging a $20,000 matching gift opportunity to help us continue to grow our children’s programs.
+Educating children about the natural world is important and that is why our donors are pledging a $40,000 matching gift opportunity to help us continue to grow our children’s programs.
 And we need your help to secure it.

 connect with nature and the environment.